Enhanced Security for Your Debit Card

 If a merchant isn’t using a new chip-enabled terminal yet:

 You will “swipe” your debit card to make your purchase, just as you have in the past.
 Debit cards will continue to have the magnetic stripe on the back.

 Provide your debit card information as you have done in the past.
 Debit cards will not change the way payments are made online or by telephone.

 The process is essentially the same as at a merchant’s point of sale terminal.
 Insert your debit card, leave it in the ATM and follow the prompts on the screen.
 Depending on the type of ATM, you might be prompted to re-insert your debit card.
 Leave the debit card in the ATM until the transaction is complete and the debit card is released, and then remove your debit card.
 A PIN is needed for ATM transactions.

 Can I use it to make purchases online or by phone?

-“Chip and Signature” refers to a transaction in which you need to sign your name after inserting your chip-enabled card.
-“Chip and Pin” refers to a transaction that requires you to enter your personal PIN number after inserting your chip-enabled card—ATMs and certain terminals like fuel pumps and payment kiosks utilize this system.
+“Chip and Signature” refers to a transaction in which you need to sign your name after inserting your debit card.
+“Chip and PIN” refers to a transaction that requires you to enter your personal PIN number after inserting your debit card—ATMs and certain terminals like fuel pumps and payment kiosks utilize this system.